caryeun/adfpl/README.md

 1. 1 instance of data factory, that stores metadata of the pipeline; and
 2. 1 storage account that represents the "source" linked service; and
 3. 1 storage account that represents the "destination linked service", and
-4. 1 integration runtime that perform the actual data movement from "source" to "destination".
+4. 1 integration runtime that performs the actual data movement from "source" to "destination".

 ### Network diagram - before Private Link for ADF is implemented
 ![Azure Data Factory - network diagram - without private link](media/ADF_BeforePrivateLink.png)